-Access to Mont Blanc is more commonly associated with Chamonix due to the Téléphérique de l'Aiguille du Midi, the cable car that leaves from the centre of the ski holdiay town Chamonix, taking a 20 minute ride with an altitude gain of over 2,800 m up Mont Blanc.
+Access to Mont Blanc is more commonly associated with Chamonix due to the Téléphérique de l'Aiguille du Midi.
+This is the cable car that leaves from the centre of Chamonix, taking a 20-minute ride with an altitude gain of over 2,800 m up Mont Blanc.
 The name "Aiguille du Midi" translates as "needle of midday", so called as the sun sits directly over the peak at noon, when viewed from Chamonix.

 Aiguille du Midi

-At the Aiguille du Midi top station, in addition to the amazing viewing platforms there is also a gift shop and a gourmet restaurant appropriately named 3842.
-This is one of the highest restaurants in the world, gourmet and regional food is on the menu.
-The top station is also the access point to the infamous Vallee Blanche off piste ski run and the start of one of the climbs to the summit of Mont Blanc via the Cosmiques Refuge.
+At the Aiguille du Midi top station, in addition to the amazing viewing platforms, there is also a gift shop and a gourmet restaurant appropriately named 3842.
+This is one of the highest restaurants in the world, you can find gourmet and regional food is on the menu.
+The top station is also the access point to the infamous Vallee Blanche off-piste* ski run and the start of one of the climbs to the summit of Mont Blanc via the Cosmiques Refuge.

 A further journey into the high mountain landscape surrounding the Aiguille du Midi can be made by the Panoramic Mont Blanc lift which is the highest cable car traverse in the world which connects France and Italy.
 The 5 km journey from the top station of the Aiguille de Midi to Point Helbronner crosses the Mont Blanc Massif.
 Count on two hours roundtrip from the summit of the Aiguille du Midi.
 It is also possible to take another cable car down from Point Helbronner down into the La Palud area of Courmayeur, Italy.

 A trip up the Aiguille du Midi on a clear day is a must for any visitor to Chamonix.
-This is made particularly spectacular during the winter months with the fantastic snowscape, a must for anyone on a ski weekend or a ski week.
-For those who desire an off piste experience the Vallee Blanche run starts at the top of the Aiguille de Midi, ideal to combine two fantastic high mountain experiences in one day to ensure the most memorable ski holiday.
+This is made particularly spectacular during the winter months with the fantastic snowscape, a must for anyone on a ski weekend, ski week or a mid-week.
+For those who desire an off-piste experience, the Vallee Blanche run starts at the top of the Aiguille de Midi, ideal to combine two fantastic high mountain experiences in one day to ensure the most memorable ski holiday.